Frequently Asked Questions

 Students, who have no other access to the Internet, can do so via the on-campus computer labs.
 Parents, guardians, and other Authorized User(s) can access the Internet from home, work or anywhere a computer is available.
 Recipients of an eBill may also print a copy of their bill and send it to their parent/guardian/other via the U.S. Postal Service, if necessary.

-Yes, students may authorize others to have access to their eBills.
+Well, we don't send out eBills but students can authorize others to have access to their eBills.
 Students can do this by setting up their parent(s)/guardian/others as Authorized Users from the My Bursar Account home page.
-See the Frequently Asked Question: I?m the student, how do I create an Authorized User?
+See the Frequently Asked Question: I'm the student, how do I create an Authorized User?

 Yes, eBills can be printed as you would any document maintained on your computer.